 The records must substantially or entirely relate to a member of the union unless the Fair Work Commission allows otherwise.

-See our Unions entering the workplace page for more information, including entry permit requirements and giving notice of entering a workplace, available from www.fairwork.gov.au
+See our webpage on The role of unions for more information, including entry permit requirements and giving notice of entering a workplace.

 Information requested by an employee or former employee